pnminh/aws-solutions-architect-associate-notes-SAAC03/messaging/SNS.md

 ## Filtering
 - json policies on a subscriber
-- will only recive msg which match the filter
+- subscriber will only receive msg which match the filter
 - can be used with fan out to split sns msgs to multiple deticated [[SQS]] queues